isomerpages/mlaw-corp/_covid19/03-Cap-on-late-payment-interest-charges.md

 Many contracts contain clauses which impose interest or other charges for late payment.
 Sometimes, the interest rates or charges stipulated can be high.
 The COVID-19 pandemic has had a drastic effect across all segments of the economy, and many Singaporeans and local businesses have missed some payments as a result.

-To help Singaporeans and businesses who are struggling because of COVID-19 with temporary cash flow relief, the COVID-19 (Temporary Measures) Act (the “Act”) provided businesses and individuals who are unable to meet certain payment obligations because of COVID-19 a temporary moratorium from enforcement actions during the prescribed period (until 19 October 2020).
+To help Singaporeans and businesses who are struggling because of COVID-19 with temporary cash flow relief, the COVID-19 (Temporary Measures) Act (the “Act”) provided businesses and individuals who are unable to meet certain payment obligations because of COVID-19 a temporary moratorium from enforcement actions during the prescribed period.
 However, during this time, payments and interest thereon continue to accrue.

 The Act (as amended by the COVID-19 (Temporary Measures) (Amendment) Act) thus limits the amount of late payment interest and charges that can be charged for arrears that arise due to COVID-19 under the following prescribed contracts: